pureexe/experiment-collector/README.md

 # Experiment Collector
 [![Build Status](https://travis-ci.org/pureexe/experiment-collector.svg?branch=master)](https://travis-ci.org/pureexe/experiment-collector)

-Experiment Collector is part of IST-699 Databae System.
-This is python library that use to store experiment result into [sqlite](https://docs.python.org/3/library/sqlite3.html) then plot the result into scatter chart with trend line for analyze the trend of parameter.
+Experiment Collector is part of IST-699 Database  System.
+This is python library that use to store experiment result into [SQLite](https://docs.python.org/3/library/sqlite3.html) then plot the result into scatter chart with trend line for analyse the trend of parameter.

 **features**
 - support multiple input parameter